Friday 28 March, 19:30 at St Paul's Church

 This concert is part of the Europe-wide celebration of Early Music Day 2025.

-From its construction in 1473 right up until the 21st century, musical instruments were not permitted in the Sistine chapel.
-(It is from here we get the term a capella – in the style of the chapel – to mean voice singing without accompaniment).
-Composers were forced to find depth of tone and richness of harmony by writing increasingly intricate vocal lines, overlapping each other in ever more elaborate ways, and Palestrina is a major figure in the development of music from simple plainchant into polyphony.
+From its construction in 1473 right up until the 21st century, musical instruments were not permitted in the Sistine chapel; this is the origin of the term a cappella (in the style of the chapel) to mean voices singing without accompaniment.
+Composers were forced to find depth of tone and richness of harmony by writing increasingly intricate vocal lines, overlapping each other in ever more elaborate ways, and Palestrina is a major figure in the development of polyphony.

-On high occasions, part of the Sistine chapel choir, often the higher voices, would sing from the gallery, with the rest of the choir down below.
-This was a symbol of humankind’s praises to God from Earth, joining the choir of angels praising God from above.
-Stylistically, 8 part pieces written for the chapel usually have two choirs, first alternating, and then singing all together, and “double choir” motets continue to be written to this day.
-Both Palestrina and the Sistine chapel have played a large role in the development of choral singing and composition.
+On high occasions, part of the Sistine Chapel choir, often the higher voices, would sing from the gallery, with the rest of the choir down below.
+This symbolised humankind’s praises to God from Earth, joining the choir of angels praising God from above.
+Stylistically, 8-part pieces written for the chapel usually have two choirs, first alternating, and then singing all together; the tradition of ‘double choir’ motets continues to this day.